Mounjaro Weight Loss Injections UK: Who Is Eligible in 2026?

 It’s normal not to see weight changes at this stage.
 Appetite and weight effects usually become more noticeable as doses increase gradually under medical supervision.

-For a full breakdown of how doses progress, see our Mounjaro Dosage Schedule Explained guide.
-For practical food advice during early treatment, see our Mounjaro meal plan guide.
+For a full breakdown of how doses progress, see our Mounjaro dosing schedule guide.
+For practical food advice during early treatment, see our free Mounjaro meal plan.

 Clinician-Led Care at Slinic

-Slinic provides clinician-led, regulated weight loss care, with patient safety and clarity at the centre of every decision.
+Slinic provides pharmacist-led, regulated weight loss care, with patient safety and clarity at the centre of every decision.

 All Mounjaro prescriptions at Slinic are: